 Economic Impact of Racism

-Subtle and systemic racial discrimination are still deeply embedded in many institutional cultures policies practices and procedures this becomes more apparent when we look at employment trends youth aged 15 to 24 who are not racialized have an unemployment rate of 16 percent youth who are racialized have a much tougher time finding jobs with an unemployment rate of 23 percent on top of that racialized people are disproportionately likely to be working in low wage jobs of people living in poverty who are aged 25 to 64 racialized people are much more likely to have a university certificate or degree in fact 32 percent of racialized people living in poverty have a high level of education compared to 13 percent for non racialized people Couple this with the fact that 22 percent of racialized people live in poverty twice the rate of non racialized people and it becomes apparent that the impacts of racial discrimination are still being felt today.
+Subtle and systemic racial discrimination is still deeply embedded in many institutional cultures policies, practices and procedures.
+This becomes more apparent when we look at employment trends.
+Youth aged 15 to 24 who are not racialized have an unemployment rate of 16 percent.
+Youth who are racialized have a much tougher time finding jobs with an unemployment rate of 23 percent.
+On top of that, racialized people are disproportionately likely to be working in low wage jobs.
+Amongst people living in poverty who are aged 25 to 64, racialized people are much more likely to have a university certificate or degree.
+In fact, 32 percent of racialized people living in poverty have a high level of education compared to 13 percent for non racialized people.
+Couple this with the fact that 22 percent of racialized people live in poverty (twice the rate of non racialized people), it becomes apparent that the impacts of racial discrimination are still being felt today.

 Social Impact of Racism

 The modern social impacts of racial discrimination are readily evident when you examine Japanese Canadians after World War II.
 After having their homes and businesses confiscated, the formerly strong Japanese Canadian communities struggled.
 The generation known as the Sansei or the third generation, grew up in mostly white communities and many never learned to speak Japanese.
 Many never learned about their culture and values.
 Families were forced to relocate from their homes on the west coast and were scattered across the country.